 High volume hiring is the practice in which hundreds or even thousands of job applications are received for each role.
 This can be multiplied depending on the number of job vacancies available.
 High volume hiring is often referred to as mass recruitment and happens because of multiple different reasons:

-· Seasonal hiring – hiring during the festive period or summer months require extra employees particularly in the hospitality and retail sectors
+· Seasonal hiring – hiring during the festive period or summer months requires extra employees, particularly in the hospitality and retail sectors

 · Annual intakes – such as graduate recruitment drives or yearly recruitment campaigns